gmarti-web/gmarti-web.github.io/collections/_hub-and-spoke-network/2025-03-16-hub-and-spoke.md

 {% include tip-notice.html content="If the route table's destination is `0.0.0.0/0`, it routes all traffic to the target." %}

 Route tables direct all traffic in to, out of, and within a hub-and-spoke network.

-In the following sections, we'll see how route tables move traffic:
+Now, let's explore how route tables move traffic:

 * Between the hub and a spoke VPCs.
 * Within the hub VPC.
 * Within a spoke VPC.

-### VPC-to-VPC communication
+### Traffic between the hub VPC and a spoke VPC

-The transit gateway route tables transfer traffic from one VPC to another.
+Transit gateway route tables transfer traffic from one VPC to another.

 * One route table directs traffic from the firewall to the each spoke.
 * One route table for each spoke VPC directs traffic from the spoke to the firewall.

+The following diagram shows how route tables direct the traffic between a hub and spoke VPC:

 {% include figure
   popup=true